 Being a Christian today – who just happens to also be an Anglican Priest – feels weird.
 Yes, weird!
 And I don’t say that lightly.
 The really weird thing about feeling weird is I feel this way both inside the Church and outside where I’m trying to live a faithful Christian life in today’s culture.
 Feeling weird as a Christian outside the Church probably makes more sense to most Christians too.
 So, let me start there.

-There has been a significant cultural shift that has left us Christians struggling to be relevant to the world.
+There has been a significant cultural shift (at least here in Canada), that has left us Christians struggling to even be noticed, let alone relevant, in our society.
 We’re clearly a minority group, especially as Anglican Christians.
-A recent statistic says that between 2002 and 2007 attendance in the Anglican Church of Canada has dropped 50% and one article suggests that by 2061 there will be no Anglicans left in Canada.
-Increasingly, we feel like ‘resident aliens’ in a culture whose imagination has lost its once Christian understanding of the world.
+A recent statistic shared by Revd Dr Peter Robinson at a recent conference at my church told us that between 2002 and 2007 attendance in the Anglican Church of Canada has dropped 50% and one article suggests that by 2061 there will be no Anglicans left in Canada.
+Increasingly, we feel like, as Stanley Hauerwas has said, ‘resident aliens’ in a culture whose imagination has lost its once Christian understanding of the world.

 But not everyone can relate to feeling weird inside the Anglican Church.
 Isn’t this supposed to be the place where we feel safe and comfortable?
 Now don’t get me wrong.
-I do not particularly feel weird about being the incumbent of St. John’s, Portsmouth.
-I love my ministry and love the people.
+I do not particularly feel weird about being the priest and incumbent at St. John’s, Portsmouth.
+I love my ministry here and the people.
 But I do feel weird belonging to the institutional called the ‘Anglican Church of Canada’.
 Why?
 Because from what I see the things we’re doing and ‘we think’ are important to our mission and ministry is not connecting with many people.

-For instance, we spent a lot of time fighting about same-sex marriage as if once we figure things out people will flood into our churches.
+For instance, we’ve spent a lot of time fighting about same-sex marriage as if once we figure things out people will flood into our churches.
 I don’t see any evidence of that happening.
-In fact, I really don’t think society in general cares about what we decide, including LGBTQ people.
+In fact, I really don’t think society in general cares about what we decide as a Church to do on this issue, including LGBTQU people.
 Or, it’s increasingly popular to talk about being environmentally responsible in the Anglican Church.
 Every time you open up the Anglican Journal there is an article about how environmentally responsible, we should be.
 Yet, I don’t see us having any impact on the culture in this regard.
 Or, social justice issues continue to be a hot topic issue at parish council, diocesan and national meetings.
 Yet, again, nobody is noticing.
 But what I find really weird inside the church are the clergy (including myself).
 We act as if we still live in the 19th century, when clergymen (that’s because we were all men back then!), were put on societal pedestals.
-We walk around with our dog collars on and paraded in our flowing robes thinking people will notice us.
+We walk around with our dog collars on and parade around in our flowing robes thinking people will notice us.
 But, in reality, most people couldn’t care less about us clergy and just think we’re weird.
 Besides if they did pay attention to clergy, peoples’ heads would spin listening to our different opinions on what Christianity is all about.
-It’s pretty hard these days finding two Anglican clergy who believe in the same things.
+It’s pretty hard these days finding two Anglican clergy who believe in the same thing.

 Now, again, don’t get me wrong.
 I am not saying that all the things I’ve listed that we do in the Church are not important.
 They are.
 Yet, I believe it’s weird that many of us THINK these thinks are noticed by the culture and somehow on their own will attract people into our church.
 Even though there is no evidence that they are, we keep on doing them.
 Now, that’s weird, doing the same thing over and over again even though it doesn’t work!